-Contractual Obligations of the Company totaled \$298.1 million as of December 31, 2020.
-Time deposits represent contractual agreements for certificates of deposits held by its customers.
-Long term debt represents the borrowings with the Federal Home Loan Bank and is further defined in Note 9 of the Consolidated Financial Statements.
+Contractual Obligations of the Company totaled \$603.7 million as of December 31, 2021.
+Time deposits, contractual agreements for certificates of deposits held by its customers, were \$471.5 million.
+Securities sold under agreement to repurchase were \$29.3 million.
+Short term debt, two loans secured for the acquisition of Perpetual Federal Savings Bank, was \$40.0 million while long term debt, borrowings with the Federal Home Loan Bank and subordinated notes, was 59.1 million.
+Short term and long term debt is further defined in Note 9 of the Consolidated Financial Statements.